How to Upgrade from Rocky Linux 8 to Rocky Linux 9

 Step 2: Update All Currently Installed Packages

-Before upgrading, ensure your currently installed Rocky Linux 8 system is up to date and upgraded to the latest release of the Rocky Linux 8.x series.
-At the time of writing, this is Rocky Linux 8.6.
+Before upgrading, ensure your currently installed Rocky 8 system is up to date and upgraded to the latest Rocky’s 8.x series release.
+At the time of writing, this is Rocky Linux 8.9.

 In the terminal, type the following DNF command: